RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 There are two ways we can solve this problem.
 One is to define a method called ``show`` that will allow the ``Fraction`` object to print itself as a string.
 We can implement this method as shown in :ref:`Listing 3 <lst_showmethod>`.
-If we create a ``Fraction`` object as before, we can ask it to show itself, in other words, print itself in the proper format.
+If we create a ``Fraction`` object as before we can ask it to show itself (in other words, print itself  in the proper format).
 Unfortunately, this does not work in general.
 In order to make printing work properly, we need to tell the ``Fraction`` class how to convert itself into a string.
 This is what the ``print`` function needs in order to do its job.